St. Jerome’s Commentaries on Galatians, Titus, and Philemon

 Scheck’s translation is supplemented with thorough annotations and a detailed critical introduction that sets the context for reading Jerome’s commentaries.
 It is an invaluable reference for patristics scholars, historical theologians, Church historians, and New Testament scholars.

-Thomas P. Scheck is assistant professor of classics and theology at Ave Maria University.
+Thomas P. Scheck is associate professor of classics and theology at Ave Maria University.
 He is the author of Origen and the History of Justification: The Legacy of Origen’s Commentary on Romans, also published by the University of Notre Dame Press.

 “Scheck’s introduction is clearly written and lucid, containing fine theological observations as well as a clear historical context for Jerome’s commentary.
 Scheck’s excellent translation comes at a most opportune time given that interest in patristic exegesis is high and Jerome is among the best of the ancient commentators on Galatians.” —Joseph T. Lienhard, S.J., Fordham University